lisc-tools/lisc/paper/paper.md

 For data collection, LISC currently offers the following types of literature data collection:

-- Counts: tools to collect and analyze data on the co-occurence of specified search terms in the literature
+- Counts: tools to collect and analyze data on the co-occurence of specified search terms
-- Words: tools to collect and analyze text and meta-data for articles identified from a set of search terms
+- Words: tools to collect and analyze text and meta-data from scientific articles
 - Citations: tools to collect and analyze citation and reference data

 To support use cases for collection and analyzing literature data, LISC includes: